Imabulary/Imabulary/README.md

 1. Make sure that Docker and `docker-compose` tools are installed on your local device.
 2. Create all required `.env` files to start the project.
 [How to work with `.env` files](docs/SECURITY.md).
+3. In the root of the `server` directory create 2 files `admin-account.json` and `service-account.json`.
+The content of those files you can find in our password manager [vault](https://vault.bitwarden.com/#/vault).
-3. Populate project's CLI commands by running `source scripts.sh` in the terminal being in the root directory of the project.
+4. Populate the project's CLI commands by running `source scripts.sh` in the terminal being in the root directory of the project.
 Yes, you have to have a UNIX-based machine or environment.
-4. Run `devBuild` command in the terminal.
-By doing it, you start a backend and database using Docker, so make sure that Docker daemon is running on your machine.
+5. Run the `devBuild` command in the terminal.
+By doing it, you start a backend and database using Docker, so make sure that the Docker daemon is running on your machine.
-5. To start a mobile app, you have to have either an emulator running on your device or a real device connected to your machine.
-Then run `flutter run` in the terminal and choose your prefered device.
+6. To start a mobile app, you have to have either an emulator running on your device or a real device connected to your machine.
+Then run `flutter run` in the terminal and choose your preferred device.

 ## Project structure